 Vorinostat, which is FDA-approved for the treatment of cutaneous T-cell lymphoma, is a histone deacetylase (HDAC) inhibitor.
-HDACs produce tight coiling of the chromatin, which results in silencing of several critical genes, including those that produce cell-cycle regulatory proteins.
+HDACs produce tight coiling of the chromatin, thus disrupting the uncoiling necessary for proper function of several critical genes, including those that produce cell-cycle regulatory proteins.
 By inhibiting HDAC, vorinostat re-activates the genes that have been silenced, resulting in apoptosis for the mutated cells.
-To date one small clinical trial has tested vorinostat with patients with recurrent GBM (137).
+To date one small clinical trial has tested vorinostat with patients with recurrent GBM (147).
 While PFS-6 was only 15%, several patients had extended progression-free intervals.
 Despite these mediocre results with vorinostat as a single agent, it appears to hold considerable promise, as experimental results show it to be synergistic with velcade, gleevec., and chloroquine, among others.
-For example, a case report of a patient with a pineoblastoma (138) used a combination of accutane and vorinostat, with the result that a complete regression was obtained, which persisted for at least three years (the last follow-up).
+For example, a case report of a patient with a pineoblastoma (148) used a combination of accutane and vorinostat, with the result that a complete regression was obtained, which persisted for at least three years (the last follow-up).